econia-labs/emojicoin-dot-fun/doc/doc-site/docs/about/how-it-works.md

 slug: /how-it-works
 title: ⚙️ How It Works
 hide_title: false
+description: Bonding Curve Enabled Launchpad
 ---

 ![gear](./gear-banner.png "gear")

+## Bonding Curve Enabled Launchpad

-**Bonding Curve Enabled Launchpad**: When a new emojicoin launches, its pricing mechanics are defined as an abridged Concentrated Liquidity Automated Market Maker (CLAMM) with a single price range.
+When a new emojicoin launches, its pricing mechanics are defined as an abridged Concentrated Liquidity Automated Market Maker (CLAMM) with a single price range.
 Once the market cap of the emojicoin reaches 45,000 APT value, the money used to purchase the coin by traders is deployed to an emojicoin AMM pool.

+## Emojicoin or Else

-- The only coins that can be launched are emojicoins that are from the standardized [Unicode emoji library].
+The only coins that can be launched are emojicoins that are from the standardized [Unicode emoji library].

+## Emojicoin AMM Pool

-- **emojicoin AMM Pool**: The emojicoin AMM follows the popular and standardized Uniswap v2 design.
+The emojicoin AMM follows the popular and standardized Uniswap v2 design.
-  \$$
-  X*Y=K
-  $\$
+$$
+X \cdot Y = K
+$$

-## Example: The Life Cycle of the emojicoin — From Launchpad to Pool 🫃
+## Life Cycle of Emojicoin: Launchpad to Pool

 **Introduction**: Congratulations!
 You've decided to take on the daring journey of parenthood and give birth to a beautiful emojicoin.
 Econia is your favorite